A uniform beam walks into a restaurant…

 Quick Tips & Equations

-The CIV102 exam is an open book assessment.
+Every assessment in CIV102 is open book.
 You are allowed to bring in the notebooks you used throughout the semester, equation sheets, and whatnot*.
-Pay attention and take detailed notes in class to stay on track and have comprehensive resources for assessments.
+Pay attention and take detailed notes in class to stay on track.
 Don’t rely 100% on your available resources during an assessment as you only have a set amount of time to complete it.
-Advice from us as your blog admins is that your resources are only there as aids; do not underestimate the amount of studying needed.
+Advice from us as your blog admins is that your resources are there as aids; do not underestimate the amount of studying needed.

 *There may be restrictions on the material allowed (such as “no electronic devices”) so make sure you confirm with your professor/TA beforehand.

 The TAs for this course are some of the best you’ll have.
 They are either past EngScis who know exactly what position you’re in or very experienced civil engineering graduates.
-They will answer any of your questions, especially when you need some one-on-one time before quizzes, exams, and problem sets.
+Office hours are extremely valuable; TAs will answer your questions, especially when you need some one-on-one time before quizzes, exams, and problem sets.

 When answering a question on a quiz or an exam, be clear about what you know.
 Describe your process and don’t give up!
-If you answer most of the question properly but don’t produce a final answer, you could still receive 8 or 9 out of 10 marks.
+If you answer the majority of the question properly but cannot produce a final answer, you could still receive 8-9 out of 10 marks.